Inge von Wangenheim

 Ingeborg "Inge" von Wangenheim (1 July 1912 – 6 April 1993) was a German actress who married actor Gustav Von Wangenheim and joined the Communist Party.
 After the war, she became a successful East German writer.

-She also had a talent for photography: she left an intriguing photographic archive from the years she spent living in Moscow during the 1930s and 40s.
-The archive is the more remarkable because it concerns a time and places where, for both economic and political reasons, very few people would have had access to photographic equipment.
+She left a photographic archive from the years she spent living in Moscow during the 1930s and 40s when very few people had access to photographic equipment for both economic and political reasons.

 Life

 Early years

 Inge Franke was born into a working-class family in Berlin.
 Her mother was a garment worker.
 On leaving school she attended a drama academy, before taking a succession of minor acting roles at various theatres including that at the Schiffbauerdamm, also taking small parts in productions staged by Erwin Piscator.
 She joined the Communist Party (KPD) in 1930.
 In 1931 she joined "Truppe 1931", a newly formed theatre group created from the communist cell in the Berlin Artists' Colony.
 The originator and leader of "Truppe 1931" was an actor-impresario called Gustav von Wangenheim, whom Inge would later marry.
 Wangenheim had himself made a name as a silent film actor (his most remembered role would be as Thomas Hutter in Nosferatu, F. W. Murnau's 1922 adaptation of Dracula).